 Among the classics of literature published by the Tallone Press, there are Brillat-Savarin "Phisiologie du Goût" and Grimod de la Reynière “Manuel des Amphitryons”, which celebrates the return to the pleasures of the table after the Reign of Terror, when Arts and Sciences could again flourish in the cultured symposiums both held in private palaces and in the newly-born restaurants.

-Similarly, these three recipes invite to react to the current lockdown situation (april 2020).
+Similarly, these three recipes invite to react to the current lockdown situation (spring 2020).

 Printed on very fine paper and sewn by hand, this collector’s edition is handmade in the most ancient typographic studio in the world still in activity, where tradition and modern aesthetic combine to give the best possible reading experience.

 Neither monotype nor linotype are used.
 These typesetting systems from a keyboard are often passed off as manual typography.
 The Tallone Press also does not print from plastic plates derived from digital compositions.